ramapcsx2/gbs-control/public/README.md

 - Make changes
 - `npm run build` to generate the necesary files webui_html.h
 - Compile & upload GBSControl project in Arduino IDE

+## Tips

+* Before every push do a `npm run build` to be sure bin files are updated to the latest.